AudioMuse-AI - Let the choice happen, the open-source way

 This MVP lays the groundwork for further development:

-- π‘ Integration into Music Clients: Directly used in Music Player that interacts with Jellyfin media server, for playlist creation OR instant mix;
+- 💡 Integration into Music Clients: Directly used in Music Player that interacts with Jellyfin andmedia server, for playlist creation OR instant mix;

 Contributions, issues, and feature requests are welcome!

-This is an ALPHA early release, so expect bugs or functions that are still not implemented.
+This is a BETA early release, so expect bugs or functions that are still not implemented.

-If you want to clone this repository remember that GIT LARGE FILE is used for the essentia-tensorflow models (the .pb file) so you need first to install it on your local machine (supposing a debian based machine)
+If you want to clone this repository remember that GIT LARGE FILE is used for the MusicnNN Tensorflow models (the .pb file) so you need first to install it on your local machine (supposing a debian based machine)

 sudo apt-get install git-lfs